aspect-build/bazel-super-formatter/README.md

       files: .*
 ```

-Otherwise you can just do this simple thing:
+Otherwise you can just wire directly into the git hook, however
+this option will always run the formatter over all files, not just changed files.

 ```bash
 $ echo "bazel run @aspect_rules_format//format" >> .git/hooks/pre-commit
 $ chmod u+x .git/hooks/pre-commit
 ```

-> Note that this option will run the formatter over all files, not just changed files.

 ### Check that files are already formatted